-The Fifteen Billion Pound Railway starts on Monday 22nd May 2017 on BBC Two at 9pm – full broadcast details and links to watch again can be found on the BBC programme pages.
+The Fifteen Billion Pound Railway starts on Sunday 6 January 2019 on BBC Two (except Scotland) at 6pm – full broadcast details and links to watch again can be found on the BBC programme pages.
 Explore all our related content below and order your free poster to accompany the series.

 Skip to content